 A CBS comedy based on the Tracy Letts play of the same name, Superior Donuts stars Judd Hirsch, Jermaine Fowler, Katey Sagal, David Koechner, Maz Jobrani, Anna Baryshnikov, Darien Sills-Evans, Rell Battle, and Diane Guerrero.
 The story centers on an old-school Chicago donut shop owner, Arthur Przybyszewski (Hirsch), who is loath to keep up with the changing times.
 A young self-starter named Franco (Fowler) convinces Arthur to hire him to bring the shop (and Arthur) kicking and screaming into the 21st Century.
 In addition to Arthur and Franco, a colorful crew of regular customers keeps things lively at Superior Donuts.
 In season two, Arthur has to contend with Sophia (Guerrero), an Uptown gentrifier who parks her healthy breakfast food truck, in front of his shop.

 The ratings are typically the best indication of a show’s likelihood of staying on the air.
 The higher the ratings (particularly in the 18-49 demo), the better the chances for survival.
 This chart will be updated as new ratings data becomes available — typically around 11:30am EST/8:30am PST.
 Refresh to see the latest.

-3/20 update: You can see the latest night’s ratings in context.
+5/15 update: You can see the rest of the latest night’s ratings.